smart-data-models/dataModel.UrbanMobility/PublicTransportStop/doc/spec_DE.md

             - coordinates
           title: 'GeoJSON MultiPolygon'
           type: object
-      title: 'GeoJSON Geometry'
+      type: Geoproperty
     name:
       description: 'The name of this item.'
       type: Property
     openingHoursSpecification:
-      description: 'A structured value providing information about the opening hours of a place or a certain service inside a place.'
+      description: 'A structured value providing information about the opening hours of a place or a certain service inside a place'
       items:
         properties:
           closes: